brettz9/eslint-config-ash-nazg/README.md

 In comparison to `eslint:recommended`, ash-nazg only *adds* restrictions with the exceptions of:

-1. Loosening the requirement of `no-console` into a mere warning and only in the stricter `ash-nazg/sauron` configuration.
+1. Loosening the ESLint < 6 requirement of `no-console` into a mere warning and only in the stricter `ash-nazg/sauron` configuration.
 This is for the reason that console logging is too useful for debugging (and sometimes for reporting progress) to have to disable it at every turn and to distract one from actual errors.
 2. Change `no-empty` so that `allowEmptyCatch` is `true`.
 There are enough cases where one legitimately needs to suppress errors.